2022 Indoor Play Options

 Court Managing

 In order to run indoor play efficiently, we require our general membership to support us by volunteering to court manage.
 This entails using TeamArrange to manage play sessions, as well as resolving any play and logistical issues that arise during sessions.
-Court managers’ fees are waived for each session they managed.
+Court managers are guaranteed a spot in the session they manage, and their fees are waived for that session!
 If you’re interested in court managing or have any related questions, please reach out to a board member.

 Kinnaird Street entrance to MLK Preschool gym